Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 - generate lightweight visualizations for general reference or stakeholder engagement

-This hierarchical approach helps balance data preservation and practical performance limitations, maintaining the option to reference the original data when necessary while also offering access to the levels of detail necessary for different tasks.
+This hierarchical approach helps balance data preservation and practical performance limitations, maintaining the option of referencing the original data when necessary while also offering access to the levels of detail necessary for different tasks.

 Format standardization is still an ongoing process in the Scan to BIM workflow.
-The industry as a whole has largely converged on the use of standardized formats such as E57 for scanner-independent data exchange, but there are still many proprietary data formats that dominate certain workflows due to the performance advantages they provide.
+The industry as a whole has largely converged on the use of standardized formats such as E57 for scanner-independent data exchange, but proprietary data formats still dominate certain workflows due to the performance advantages they provide.
 Successful implementation always requires careful planning of potential format transitions in order to avoid the degradation of precision or data loss, especially when moving between vendor-specific platforms.

 Preprocessing operations are also worth mentioning here, as they impact both the usability of the point cloud and the quality of the resulting model in different ways.
 Basic registration and cleaning are not the only processes included here, and operations like surface normal calculation, noise filtration, and segmentation can greatly improve feature recognition and visualization quality in many situations.
 There are also several advanced classification algorithms already on the market, offering automatic identification and color-coding for major building elements within the point cloud, which accelerates subsequent modeling efforts dramatically.